pmgrollemund/qualenvic_plus/README.md

   - Analysis of Variance (ANOVA)
   - Correlation Analysis
 - Customization flexibility: The scripts are structured to enable easy customization.
 By modifying the information in the `data/dictionary.xlsx` file, users can perform similar analyses on different datasets without needing to change the scripts themselves.
 This feature enhances efficiency and encourages exploration of various datasets.
+- Automatic result generation: Each script generates a `results` folder containing all necessary information and graphics as a result of the analysis, enhancing organization and accessibility of the output.

 ## Installation